Wrongful Death Lawyer Serving the Hudson Valley, Long Island and New York Metro Area

 Call Us Today

-If you have a loved one who recently died because of another person’s negligence or wrongdoing, call Ingber & Provost today.
+If you have a loved one who recently died because of another person’s negligence or wrongdoing, call the wrongful death lawyers of Ingber & Provost today.
 Bringing a wrongful death suit can be a complicated process.
 Our attorneys have over 40 years of combined experience and are here to serve you in your time of need.
 You only have a limited time to file a wrongful death claim, so call us today at 866-733-2720 for a free consultation.